comic

 Looking Forward

 With good maintenance, heavy machinery with diesel engines can operate for more than 20 years.
-Retrofitting an engine will cut the lifetime emissions from that engine to a small percentage of what it is today.
+Retrofitting an engine cuts the lifetime emissions from that engine to a small percentage of what it is today.
 The EPA, CTDOT, and other local agencies support these measures in their dedication to improving the air quality in the State of Connecticut.

 For more information on construction air quality, please refer to the following links and papers: